 Toptal is super great because of the caliber of clients they work for and the exposure they give their freelancers.
 The interview process is extremely hard though and pay depends on location.
 But it's still a decent company.
 Software engineers, product managers, UX designers, and people in finance, give it a go.

 Crossover is by far the network that pays the best salaries.
 But.
 Be ready for the level of pressure that comes with it.
-The interview process is extremely hard (think Google and Facebook type of interview).
-Not promising anything, but I'm might write a follow-up post on how to pass the interview process.
+The interview process is extremely hard (think Google- and Facebook-type of interview).

-There are opportunities for software engineers, quality assurance, site reliability engineers, cloud engineers, product managers and people in data analytics and data scientists.
+There are opportunities for software engineers, quality assurance, site reliability engineers, cloud engineers, product managers, data analysts and data scientists.
 I know nine people who are working for Crossover in Ghana.
 One of them is a chief software architect.